teambit/docs/docs/dependencies.md

 }
 ```

 > It is highly recommended to use custom paths instead of backward references (i.e. `../../my-file.js`).
-Using custom paths makes the component more portable between environments, as there is no need to reproduce the full directory structure, and Bit can simply redirect the paths to another location.
+Using custom paths makes the component more portable between environments, and avoids the need to reproduce the full directory structure, and Bit can simply redirect the paths to another location.

 ## Common Isolation Errors